NergYR/JackIA/README.md

 # JackIA
-A personnal Assistant made with Python and :hearth: by Energetiq
+A personnal Assistant made with Python and ♥️ by Energetiq